About your initial onmicrosoft.com domain in Office 365

 Say you decide to add your custom domain to Office 365.
+(If you don't own a domain name, you can easily buy one in Office 365.)
 After you finish, when you look in your list of domains in Office 365, the domain you added is included, like fourthcoffee.com.
 The initial domain is there, too (the one that includes onmicrosoft.com).

 You can use your domain for several things in Office 365.
 For example:

 Use your domain with email addresses.
 You can change users’ email addresses to use the more familiar domain name.

 If you already have a website hosted somewhere else, you can set up your custom domain in Office 365 so your website continues to work where it is.
 There's nothing more you need to do in Office 365.

 If you're using a SharePoint Online Public Website, you can set up your SharePoint Online Public Website to use your custom domain.